daithioc95/MS3/README.md

   - https://www.w3schools.com/js/tryit.asp?filename=tryjs_alert
 - Comments - The comments user letter icon was complete with the help of the below page.
   - Letter icon - https://stackoverflow.com/questions/29980387/how-to-make-a-circle-around-a-letter/29980453
+- Thanks to the Code Institute Tutors for helping me with problem solving throguhout the project.
+- Thanks to my mentor, Nishant Kumar for guidance throughout the project.
+- Thanks to the Code Institute Slack channel for providing me with a wealth of information on every aspect of the project.
+- The Elements of User Experience by Jesse James Garrett's book helped during the design process as mentioned in the UX section of the ReadMe.
+- Reused elements of my Milestone Project One & Two ReadMe to follow similar content, structure and to approach the design process in a similar manner. https://github.com/daithioc95/MS1, https://github.com/daithioc95/MS2
+- All learning content provded by CodeInstitute for theoretical knowledge and inspitration (particularly the flask-task-manager-project)